Mental Health Facilities Charleston, WV

 Prestera Center Margarette Leach Center For Youth/op Serv - 40.5 miles from Charleston, WV

 Prestera Center Margarette Leach Center For Youth/op Serv is one of mental health facilities in Huntington, West Virginia, located at 1 Prestera Way, 25705 zip code.
 Prestera Center Margarette Leach Center For Youth/op Serv provides telemedicine/telehealth and outpatient treatment.
-Prestera Center Margarette Leach Center For Youth/op Serv provides psychotropic medication, activity therapy and cognitive behavioral therapy to children / adolescents and young adults.
+Prestera Center Margarette Leach Center For Youth/op Serv provides individual psychotherapy, group therapy and psychotropic medication to children / adolescents and young adults.
 Prestera Center Margarette Leach Center For Youth/op Serv also supports people with PTSD, people with trauma and people requiring dual diagnosis treatment.
-Additional services provided at Prestera Center Margarette Leach Center For Youth/op Serv include diet and exercise counseling, assertive community treatment and intensive case management.
+Additional services provided at Prestera Center Margarette Leach Center For Youth/op Serv include intensive case management, assertive community treatment and case management.

 Learn More